Contexter/FountainAI/Initialize the FountainAI.md

      ```

 2. **Verify Deployment**:
-   - The GitHub Actions workflow will automatically build, push the Docker image, and deploy the application to the staging environment.
+   - The GitHub Actions workflow will automatically build, push the Docker image, run tests, and deploy the application to the staging environment.
    - You can monitor the progress in the Actions tab of your GitHub repository.

 ### Deploy to Production